Clinical Rotation Descriptions

 On inpatient rotations, residents work as a member of a house staff team with a caseload of 5-10 patients and accept admissions on a rotating schedule.
 There is no overnight call but there is weekend call on pediatric inpatient and 1 day off in 7 on inpatient medicine and family medicine.
 In the Emergency Department, residents see patients as they arrive, with an average of 8-10 patient assignments per 12-hour shift.

 Inpatient Psychiatry is a required nine-month rotation divided between the PGY1 and PGY2 years.
 It is located at UVM Medical Center Hospital on the Medical Center Campus in Burlington.
-Residents provide care for patients on two inpatient units, one 16-bed secure unit with a seclusion room and one 12-bed unit with lower acuity.
+Residents provide care for patients on two inpatient units: one 16-bed secure unit with a seclusion room and one 12-bed unit with lower acuity.
 Patients are treated in a multidisciplinary team model consisting of an attending, a resident (or an acting intern), a medical student, a social worker, a nurse, and several activity therapists.
 PGY1 and 2 residents are responsible for a maximum of 6 and 8 patients, respectively.

 There are three major learning tasks for residents on the inpatient service: acquiring a psychiatric knowledge base, becoming proficient at psychiatric assessment and treatment, and interacting well with patients and other members of the multidisciplinary team.
-These qualities are modeled well by five psychiatric hospitalists who love psychiatry, are intrigued by the challenges of complex patients, and feel privileged to teach residents and students.
+These qualities are modeled by five psychiatric hospitalists who love psychiatry, are intrigued by the challenges of complex patients, and feel privileged to teach residents and students.
 Thus, learning takes place by observing, practicing, reading, and teaching in a closely supervised environment.

 PGY2 residents spend two or three months on the Psychiatric Consultation Service (PCS) in the general hospital on the Main Center Campus.
-Residents work closely with medical students, three psychiatry attendings (who alternate coverage of the service), and a master's level social worker to provide psychiatric consultation to other inpatient services, notably Nephrology, Oncology, Cardiology, Surgery, Pediatrics, Internal Medicine, and OB-GYN.
+Residents work closely with medical students, two psychiatry attendings (who alternate coverage of the service), and a master's level social worker to provide psychiatric consultation to other inpatient services, notably Nephrology, Oncology, Cardiology, Surgery, Pediatrics, Internal Medicine, and OB-GYN.

-On this rotation residents also participate in the ECT service and can elect to participate in the telepsychiatry service.
+On this rotation, residents also participate in the ECT service and can elect to participate in the telepsychiatry service.